stoerr/chatGPTtools/docs/dictation/spec/spec.md

 Make sure that recording is only started if it isn't running already, and that the timeout is cancelled when the recording is stopped.

+The "Undo" button should undo the last change in the textarea that is done by either the "Dictate" or the "Fixup".

 The "Help" button should open the help dialog with a summary of the functionality of the app, including the new "Fixup" feature, and a button to close it.